Piura Peru Travel Guide

 Observe a species of baleen whale migrating from July to October.

 Dedicate a half-day to a full-day.
-Combine both for a full day of societal and delving into the past.
+Combine both for a full day of cultural and historical discovery.

 A full day for beach relaxation and enjoying seafood is sufficient.